BytePhoenixCoding/BlockchainTokenSniper/README.md

+* BSCTokenSniper v1.4 Beta is available, please check the telegram link for a link to the testing group where you can find the file.

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request